astronomer/docs/astro/deploy-dbt-project.md

 Astro supports two basic dbt code deployment strategies.
 You can:

 1. **Include dbt code to your Astro runtime image**: make dbt code directly available in Astro project runtime image.
 This approach works best for small teams just starting out integrating dbt code inside of Astro
-2. **Use dbt Deploys to independently ship dbt code**: independently deploy bundles of dbt code directly to Astro.
-Astronomer recommends this approach for teams that have dbt code in locations other than their Astro project
+2. **Use dbt Deploys**: Independently deploy bundles of dbt code directly to Astro, outside of the context of your Astro project and Docker image.
+Astronomer recommends this approach for teams that have dbt code in a dedicated directory or Git repository.

 ## Best practice guidance